*Note: Name has been changed for privacy reasons.

 “If you’re ahead of it, you can tell (the child) what things will start to change,” he adds. “(And) parents should pay a little bit more attention so that they can tell when things are changing.”

 Parental post-menstruation duties

 Even if you are late for the boat and your child hides their monthly period from you, or even if they come to you with it, it’s not too late for you to start up a conversation about it.

 “First thing you do is let them know that you know and let them know that you aren’t upset,” Herman explains.
 “Proceed to kind of talk about it and educate them.
 Then it becomes how to take care of themselves.”

-This means discussing the different kinds of protection like the pads, tampons and menstrual cups, risks and benefits that come along with each kind of protection, cramps, cleanliness and other issues that might arise.
+This means discussing the different kinds of protection – including teaching them how to use a tampon or how to use a menstrual cup – the risks and benefits that come along with each of them, cramps, proper feminine hygiene and other issues that might arise.

 “Mom might explain how it happened to her and how she handles things,” Herman adds.

 Sometimes, even with all of the prep work, your kid might still hide it from you.

 “I thought I kept communication very open.
 I thought that I had normalized things and prepared them pretty well, so (her hiding it) was a surprise for me,” Renee says.